 THIS DATE IN HISTORY: Jan.
 15

 It's a date for firsts and lasts for two Chicago Blackhawks stars:

-1984: Goaltender Tony Esposito gets his final NHL victory and shutout when the Blackhawks defeat the Pittsburgh Penguins 2-0 at Chicago Stadium.
+1984: Tony Esposito gets his final NHL victory and shutout when the Blackhawks defeat the Pittsburgh Penguins 2-0 at Chicago Stadium.
 The winningest goaltender in Blackhawks history makes 35 saves for his first shutout since March 27, 1983.

 It's the 423rd NHL win and 76th shutout for Esposito; 418 of the victories and 74 of the shutouts come with the Blackhawks, who select him from the Montreal Canadiens in the 1969 intraleague draft.

-2016: Patrick Kane scores three goals for his first regular-season NHL hat trick, helping Chicago defeat the Toronto Maple Leafs 4-1 at Air Canada Centre for their 10th consecutive victory.
+2016: Patrick Kane scores three goals for his first regular-season NHL hat trick to help the Blackhawks defeat the Toronto Maple Leafs 4-1 at Air Canada Centre for their 10th consecutive victory.
 The hat trick comes in Kane's 623rd NHL game and boosts his League-leading total to 67 points.
-Before scoring three goals against Toronto, Kane has two hat tricks in the Stanley Cup Playoffs (2009, 2013)
+Before scoring three goals against Toronto, Kane has two hat tricks in the Stanley Cup Playoffs (2009, 2013).

 Video: CHI@TOR: Kane scores empty-netter, earns hat trick

-1966: Gordie Howe becomes the first NHL player to reach 1,400 points when he gets a second-period assist on a goal by Bill Gadsby in the Detroit Red Wings' 4-4 tie against the visiting New York Rangers.
+1966: Gordie Howe becomes the first NHL player to reach 1,400 points when he gets a second-period assist on a goal by Bill Gadsby in the Detroit Red Wings' 4-4 tie with the New York Rangers at Olympia Stadium.
 Howe gets point No. 1,400 in his 1,295th game.

 1970: Bobby Orr has two assists in the Boston Bruins' 6-3 victory against the Los Angeles Kings at Boston Garden, setting an NHL single-season record for defensemen with 51.
 Orr passes the mark of 50 set by Pat Stapleton of the Blackhawks in 1968-69.
 The record-setting assist comes on the first of two third-period goals by Phil Esposito.